Nicușor Dan: Independent

 After his resignation from USR, Dan continued to serve as a member of the Chamber of Deputies as an independent.

-Due to a quirk in the Romanian electoral law, USR required his signature when they attempted to legally register their alliance with the Freedom, Unity and Solidarity Party (PLUS).
+Due to a quirk in the Romanian electoral law, USR required his signature when they attempted to legally register their alliance (2020 USR-PLUS Alliance) with the Freedom, Unity and Solidarity Party (PLUS).
 In order to help his former party, in March 2019 Dan briefly rejoined USR as a common member, gave the necessary signature and then resigned for a second time.

 Mayor of Bucharest (2020–2025)

 2020 local elections

-In May 2019, he announced his plans to once again run for Mayor of Bucharest, as an independent.
+In May 2019, Dan announced his plans to once again run for Mayor of Bucharest, as an independent.
 Dan mentioned that while he hoped that his candidacy would be supported by the rest of the opposition parties, he would not run against a different common candidate, unwilling to split the vote of the opposition.
 He was ultimately supported by both USR and the National Liberal Party (PNL).
 With 95% of votes counted, partial results suggested that he won the mayoral election with 42.8% of votes.
 Shortly afterwards exit polls showed him winning the race, he announced victory.
 On 5 October 2020 the Central Electoral Bureau confirmed his status as the new Mayor of Bucharest, winning the elections with a plurality of 42.81% against Gabriela Firea (37.97%), the former Mayor.